vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. On the Cluster Details page, do the following:
 - Enter a name for the cluster (Cluster names must be unique within an organization).
-- select the cluster group to which you want to attach your cluster.
+- Select the cluster group to which you want to attach your cluster.
 - Select Cluster Class from the drop down.
 - Use the NSXALB_Labels created for shared cluster on AKO Deployment.